Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Results

 Through visual inspection of the results, we observed that for some CT scans a large number of airways predicted by our U-Net-based method that were reported as false positives in the EXACT'09 evaluation are real airways on the CT scan.
-We show in Fig.~\ref{figVisualResEXACT} visualizations of airway trees with true and false positives indicated according to the EXACT'09 evaluation, for which most of the reported false positive errors are real airways.
+We show in Fig.~\ref{figVisualResEXACT} visualizations of airway trees, obtained by our method and the nnU-Net method~\cite{nnUnet2021}, for which most of the reported false positive errors are real airways.
+Our method shows more misclassified false positive branches than the nnU-Net method~\cite{nnUnet2021}, which partly explain the higher FPR scores in the displayed cases.
 This is because the reference standard from EXACT'09, constructed from all 15 participating methods to the challenge, is somewhat incomplete: it was estimated that on average approximately $10\%$ more branches were visible in the scans than those that were included in the reference~\cite{LoExact2012}.
-Thus, the false positive rate reported by our U-Net-based method in Fig.~\ref{figResultsEXACT} may be overestimated, and could be also for the other methods~\cite{Charbonnier2017,Yun2019,Gil2019,Qin2021,EXACTwebsite} we compared with, which used the same reference for evaluation.
+Thus, the false positive rate reported by our U-Net-based method and the nnU-Net method~\cite{nnUnet2021} in Fig.~\ref{figResultsEXACT} may be overestimated, with a larger extent for our method.
+This could be also for the other methods~\cite{Charbonnier2017,Yun2019,Gil2019,Qin2021,EXACTwebsite} we compared with, which used the same reference for evaluation.

 We compared the measures from our U-Net-based method between a group of scans without any reported anomalies on the CT scan (cases 21, 22, 23, 28, 29, 35, and 37), and a group of scans with reported bronchiectasis (cases 33, 34, 36, and 39)~\cite{LoExact2012}.
-We found no significant differences in TL ($80.1(65.6-83.4)$ compared to $79.4(72.2-82.0)$, $p=0.92$), in FPR ($2.98(1.00-3.90)$ compared to $3.35(1.99-6.31)$, $p=0.22$) and in total tree length ($116(101-193)$ compared to $246(189-295)$, $p=0.12$).
+We found no significant differences in TL ($80.1(65.6-83.2)$ compared to $79.4(75.7-82.1)$, $p=0.59$), in FPR ($2.98(0.99-3.87)$ compared to $3.34(1.99-6.50)$, $p=0.21$) and in total tree length ($116(100-193)$ compared to $275(232-295)$, $p=0.07$).
 This indicates that our method has similar accuracy with respect to the reference segmentations on both scans without anomalies and scans with bronchiectasis.
-We show these grouped measures in Fig.~\ref{figBoxplotResDiseaseEXACT} in the Appendix.
+We show these grouped measures in the Appendix.